debojadebayo/agents-openai/README.md

 # AI Agent with Tool Integration

 A TypeScript-based AI agent that can interact with various tools including Reddit posts fetching, dad jokes generation, and DALL-E image generation.
+This was built learning from the tutorial from Scott Moss on Frontend Masters so credit to him and go check them out here: https://frontendmasters.com/

 ## Features